phalpern/WG21-halpern/simd-execution-model.md

-Note that many of these operations could be used in such a way as to break serial equivalence; i.e., cause the result of a computation to differ depending on how many vector lanes exist.
+Note that many of these operations could be used in such a way as to break serial equivalence; i.e., cause the result of a computation to differ depending on how many simd lanes exist.
 However, these operations are meaningful within the model and, used carefully, can produce deterministic results.